 - Volume controls, preferably on the cable, can come in handy and save you fiddling with, or having to look at your music player while being active or exercising.
 Some models have a version for Apple or Android smartphones due to the different features incorporated into the 3.5mm plug.

 - A hard case can protect your headphones and keep extra attachments in order when you're travelling.
 A soft pouch can be easier to pack but doesn't give as much protection.

 - Leakage is where sound escapes the headphones and can be heard by others in your vicinity.
-Open headphones tend to leak more than closed models because they are designed to allow more air to circulate through the casing.
+Open headphones tend to leak more sound than closed models with a solid outer casing.
 Some listeners prefer the airier sound of an open design as it allows you to hear some of the outside noise, while others find the audio isolation of the closed models more important.